Stomach cancer

 Some diseases of the stomach increase the risk of becoming sick with stomach cancer later on.
 They include long-term infections of the gastric mucosa, such as chronic gastritis or a gastric ulcer.

-The stomach bacteria, helicobacter pylori, is the cause of these illnesses in most patients.
+The stomach bacteria Helicobacter pylori is the cause of these illnesses in most patients.
 The bacteria reside in the gastric mucosa and damage it.
-Carriers of the bacteria can be treated with antibiotics.
+People with a Helicobacter pylori infection can be treated with antibiotics.
 This lowers the risk of stomach cancer.

-People of the following groups can be tested for helicobacter pylori:
+The following groups of people can be tested for Helicobacter pylori:

-• patients with chronic inflammation of or changes to the gastric mucosa
+• people with chronic inflammation of or changes to the gastric mucosa

 • people with close relatives (parents, children, or siblings) who have stomach cancer